srand/pam/README.rst

 A simple Hello World project may look like this:
 ::
-  from build.model import CXXExecutable
+  from build.model import cxx_executable

   # Create a new C++ executable project
-  hello = CXXExecutable('hello_world')
+  hello = cxx_executable(

-  # Add the sources we want to compile and link
-  hello.add_sources('src/hello.cpp')
+    name = "hello_world",

-  # Build the project for Windows using MSBuild and VS2015
+    sources = ["src/hello.cpp"],                # Add the sources we want to compile and link toolchains = ["windows-x64-msbuild-vs14"]   # Build the project for Windows using MSBuild and VS2015 )
-  hello.add_toolchain('windows-x64-msbuild-vs14')

 The project definition is saved to ``pam.py`` which is loaded by default.